Precision Limits in Quantum Metrology with Open Quantum Systems

-The Lindblad form allows for an easy characterization of the induced dynamics of the open system via the decay rates $\gamma_r(t)$.
+The standard form allows for an easy characterization of the induced dynamics of the open system via the decay rates $\gamma_r(t)$.
 First of all, if $\gamma_r(t)\geq 0\; \forall t,r$ the induced evolution is always completely positive \cite{Rivas2014} and the solution of the Lindblad equation can always be written via the Kraus operators.
 For rates $\gamma_r(t)<0$ the complete positivity has to be validated via the positivity of the Choi matrix \cite{Choi1975}.

-The case when all rates $\gamma_r$ are constant implies that the dynamical maps to form a semigroup whose elements only depend on the length of the evolved time intervall, $\Lambda_{t_2\leftarrow t_1}=\Lambda_{t_2-t_1}$, and the semigroup composition law is fulfilled \cite{Rivas2012, Rivas2014}, i.e.
+The case when all rates $\gamma_r$ are constant implies that the dynamical maps form a semigroup whose elements only depend on the length of the evolved time intervall, $\Lambda_{t_2\leftarrow t_1}=\Lambda_{t_2-t_1}$, and the semigroup composition law is fulfilled \cite{Rivas2012, Rivas2014}, i.e.

-Such an evolution is called time-homogeneous (due to the constant rates) and was originally defined to the criteria for a Markovian evolution \cite{Rivas2014}.
-More recently, different definitions of non-Markovianity have been introduced \cite{Rivas2012, Breuer2016}, defined by either the violation of CP-divisibility \cite{Rivas2010} aot the non-monotonicity of the trace distance \cite{Breuer2009}.
+Such an evolution is called time-homogeneous (due to the constant rates) and was originally defined as the criteria for a Markovian evolution \cite{Rivas2014}.
+More recently, different definitions of non-Markovianity have been introduced \cite{Rivas2012, Breuer2016}, defined by either the violation of CP-divisibility \cite{Rivas2010} or the non-monotonicity of the trace distance \cite{Breuer2009}.
 The former states that any dynamical map which can be composed via

 where $\Lambda_{t_3\leftarrow t_2}$ is a completely positive and trace preserving map, describes a Markovian evolution.
 The latter definition states that iff the evolution is Markovian, it holds that for any two states $\rho$ and $\sigma$